DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 ##  Description of format (kb)

-The ESRI Shapefile format was developed and released as a proprietary format for encoding and exchanging non-topological geometry and attribute data for spatial features (points, lines, polygons) in a dataset.
+The ESRI Shapefile format was developed and released as a proprietary format for encoding and exchanging non-topological geometry and attribute data for spatial features (points, lines, polygons - AKA features) in a dataset.
 While released as a proprietary format, the [published documentation](https://www.esri.com/content/dam/esrisites/sitecore-archive/Files/Pdfs/library/whitepapers/pdfs/shapefile.pdf) has enabled geospatial application developers to implement support for reading and writing files in the shapefile format, resulting in broad support and use of the shapefile format for the exchange and use of non-topological feature data.

 Structure Documentation